lrmcfarland/www_starbug_com/README.md

 # Configure

-Once it is running login to finish configuration.
+Once it is running ssh login to finish configuration.

 [ssh login](#ssh-login)